2018 United States House of Representatives elections in Tennessee: Overview

+Statewide

 By district

 Results of the 2018 United States House of Representatives elections in Tennessee by district:

 District 1

 The 1st district covers the northeastern corner of the states and is anchored by the Tri-Cities area including the cities of Greeneville, Johnson City, and Kingsport.
-This is a heavily Republican district with a PVI of R+28 as of 2018.
-The incumbent is Republican Phil Roe, who has represented the district since 2009.
-Roe was re-elected with 78% of the vote in 2016 and re-elected in 2018.
+Incumbent Republican Phil Roe, who had represented the district since 2009, ran for re-election.
+He was re-elected with 78% of the vote in 2016.
+The district had a PVI of R+28.